P060B

 A typical diagnostic flow when this code is present.

-Record all DTCs before proceeding; multiple simultaneous sensor codes alongside P060B strengthen suspicion of an internal PCM fault.
+Record all DTCs before proceeding; multiple simultaneous sensor codes alongside P060B strengthen suspicion of an internal module fault.

 Test battery voltage and charging system output to rule out low or unstable supply voltage as the root cause.

-Inspect all PCM ground connections for corrosion or looseness and repair any found.
+Inspect all module ground connections for corrosion or looseness and repair any found.

-Check the PCM connector for moisture, corrosion, or damaged pins.
+Check the module connector for moisture, corrosion, or damaged pins.

-Attempt a PCM reprogram with the latest calibration file if the vehicle manufacturer has issued software updates addressing internal diagnostic false-positives.
+Attempt a reprogram with the latest calibration if the manufacturer has issued software updates addressing internal diagnostic false-positives.

-If supply voltage and grounds are confirmed good and reprogramming does not resolve the fault, the PCM requires replacement.
+If supply voltage and grounds are confirmed good and reprogramming does not resolve the fault, the module requires replacement.

 After replacement or reprogram, perform the required relearn and adaptation procedures before returning the vehicle to service.